aksxy/aksxy/README.md

 ### Hi there 👋
-   My name is Akshay and I am a programmer.
-I have a passion for using my technical skills to create innovative solutions and solve complex problems.
-I have experience in Java, C, C++ programming languages and Web Development and enjoy staying up-to-date with the latest industry trends and best practices.
-In my free time, you can find me tinkering with new technologies or contributing to open source projects.
-I am always looking for new opportunities to grow as a programmer and make a positive impact through my work.
+   I am Akshay a Dedicated and results-driven DevOps Engineer with hands-on experience in implementing and managing scalable CI/CD pipelines, containerized applications, and cloud infrastructure.
+A Computer Science graduate with a strong foundation in DevOps tools and practices, ready to contribute effectively in dynamic tech environments.
+Proven problem-solving skills and adaptability with a proactive approach to optimizing processes and enhancing system reliability.